tjbrockmeyer/tbhome/README.md

 # Requirements
-* A .env file containing the following variables:
+* For the API: A .env file containing the following variables:
   * API_HOST - The hostname for the api (localhost/192.168.x.x/etc.)
   * API_PORT - The port for the api (80/8080/3001/etc.)
   * DOMAIN_URL - The domain for the api: where the api will be visible to external clients